64MM4-KN1F3/dear.inheadlights/src/content/b/italo-calvino-infinite-cities-pt2.md

 By executing this script, we're customizing the language model to generate descriptions of cities in the style of *Invisible Cities*.
 With the fine-tuned model, you can prompt it to create new, whimsical cityscapes that perhaps even Kublai Khan would find intriguing.

-Because I'm a little paranoid about my laptop going to sleep and messing things up.
-In a separate terminal I grabbed the process id of our training run and ensured wakefulness while the fine-tuning goes on:
+Because I'm a little paranoid about my laptop going to sleep and messing things up, in a separate terminal I grabbed the process id of our training run and ensured wakefulness while the fine-tuning goes on:

 ```shell
 /your_project/ % uv run fine_tune_model_peft.py